 Headings help users and search engines to help understand what part of the content is most important.
 While uploading a blog, you can keep this checklist in mind: (or let us do it for you in ContentStudio!)

 Feature images are meant to engage readers on your website.
 They can improve brand recognition and boost direct traffic to your blog.
-While designing a featured image, remember to use appealing graphics and exciting colours.
+While designing a featured image, remember to use appealing graphics and exciting colors.

-With in-built integration of Canva, you can design feature images of blogs right from ContentStudio!
+With the in-built integration of Canva, you can design feature images of blogs right from ContentStudio!
 This streamlines the gap between content design, creation, and scheduling!

 Backlinks are kind of like a vote.
 Every website that links yours back adds to build your credibility.
 The more backlinks that you have, the higher the trust authority.
-What’s more, if a website that has high ranking links back to your site – even better.
+What’s more, if a website that has high-ranking links back to your site – even better.

-However, it’s not all fool-proof.
+However, it’s not all foolproof.
 Google algorithm is smart enough to find out if your content is good enough or if it’s just a back-link scam.
 In conclusion, if you have relevant content followed by technical SEO, then you’re headed in the right direction.

 Publish and Distribute!